Olaplex vs K18: Which Bond-Support Treatment Is Worth It?

 Complete the SystemPros

-- Sulfate-free formula safe for color-treated hair
+- Sulfate-free formula positioned for color-treated hair routines

 - Pairs with No. 3 and No. 5 for a complete Olaplex wash day